-Document Number TDSSA Version Number: 6.0 Written By: TDSSA Expert Group Approved By: WADA Executive Committee Approval Date: 11 November 2020 Effective Date: 1 January 2021
+Document number: TDSSA Version number: 7.0 Written by: WADA TDSSA Expert Group Approved by: WADA Executive Committee Date: 24 November 2021 Effective date: 1 January 2022

-1. Introduction
+1.0 Introduction

 As a requirement, under Article 5.4.1 of the 2021 World Anti-Doping Code (Code); "Anti-Doping Organizations shall conduct test distribution planning and Testing as required by the International Standard for Testing and Investigations."
 The International Standard for Testing and Investigations (ISTI) outlines in Article 4.2.4. that: "In developing its Test Distribution Plan, the Anti-Doping Organization shall incorporate the requirements of the TDSSA."